Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: SYSTEM MODEL AND PROBLEM FORMULATIONS

 \subsection{System Model}

-The system model of CDC to support metaverse services is shown in Fig. 1.
-The metaverse mainly includes the virtual world, the physical world, and the interaction layer that bridges the virtual and physical world.
-The immersive user experience is an important part in the interaction layer.
-To achieve the immersive user experiences, key technologies (e.g., graphic and spatial sound rendering) are adopted, which may bring intensive matrix computation tasks to related IoT devices.
-Those devices can choose to execute rendering tasks by collaborating with other IoT devices.
-In the metaverse, IoT devices that distribute the large-scale matrix computation tasks (e.g., projection and shadow mapping in graphic rendering \cite{d2}) are called MSPs.
-The devices that execute the computation tasks of metaverse services are called workers.
-In order to realize the reliable distributed computing, the MSP first selects workers based on reputation values, and then allocates the computation tasks to workers based on the CDC technology.
-Blockchain is used to realize the decentralized CDC in the metaverse.
-In the blockchain layer, double blockchains are adopted to manage reputation values and record worker participation.
-A single blockchain may bring intolerable delay by sequentially validating transactions, and the complete replica of the entire chain stored in each full node could consume numerous storage resources in large-scale distributed computing networks.
-In the proposed system model, the reputation chain and resource chain are designed.
-In the reputation chain, the direct reputation opinions and reputation interactions are recorded to realize the decentralized reputation management.
-In the resource chain, the resource interactions and workers’ information, including register information, logout information are recorded.
-The reputation chain and resource chain perform automatically cross-chain information exchange through smart contract.
-Supported by double blockchains, the CDC process in the metaverse can be realized in a decentralized way.
+The vehicular metaverse mainly includes the virtual world, the physical world, and the interaction layer that connects the virtual and physical world.
+The immersive user experience is a significant part in the interaction layer \cite{a3}.
+To achieve the immersive user experiences, key technologies (e.g., graphic and spatial sound rendering) are adopted, which can easily lead to intensive matrix computation tasks to be processed by onboard units or devices in vehicles.
+Those vehicles can choose to execute rendering tasks by collaborating with other vehicles within a limited communication distance.
+In the metaverse, vehicles that distribute the large-scale matrix computation tasks (e.g., projection and shadow mapping in graphic rendering \cite{d2}) are called MSPs.
+The vehicles that execute the computation tasks of metaverse services are called workers.
+In order to realize the reliable distributed computing, the MSP first selects workers based on reputation values, and then allocates the rendering tasks to workers based on the CDC technology.
+Blockchain is used to manage reputation values and to record worker participation, realizing the decentralized CDC in the vehicular metaverse.
+RodeSide Units (RSUs) with sufficient computation and storage resources in vehicular networks act as miners to perform consensus algorithm.
+In addition, miners are stimulated to join the reputation calculation since they are more trustable entities than vehicles.
+Miners that have contributions to the reliable worker selection will be rewarded by blockchain (e.g., receiving some tokens or obtaining resource rewards).